-If the emergency is limited to a particular segment or segments of a Roseman campus, the Committee Member who is initiating the notification will determine segment or segments will be issued an immediate notification.
+If the emergency is limited to a particular segment or segments of a Roseman campus, the Committee Member who is initiating the notification will determine which segment or segments will be issued an immediate notification.
+Segments are determined by the affected areas, determined by the nature of emergency, by the segment of the population, and based on potential impact and spread.
 The campus Chancellor, Facilities Management, and the Director of Marketing will send out all notifications.

 Notification will be made by using some or all of the following methods depending on the type of emergency: Roseman Notification System (which contains email, cell phone text, voice message alert); fire alarm (where available), public address systems (where available), social media, digital signage (where available), local media, webpage and/or in person communication.
-The Marketing and Communications Office will be responsible for any communication with outside sources; i.e. media, webpage, social media, etc.
+The Marketing and Communications Office will be responsible for any communication with outside sources; i.e., media, webpage, social media, etc.

 The content of the message will vary depending on the situation.
-At a minimum, the messages will describe the emergency, provide basic instructions to the community and will direct them to where they can receive additional information.
+At a minimum, the messages will describe the emergency, provide basic instructions to the community, and will direct them to where they can receive additional information.
 Follow-up information will be distributed using some or all of the identified communication systems (except fire alarm).

-The local news media may be utilized to disseminate emergency information to members of the larger community, including neighbors, parents and other interested parties.
+The local news media may be utilized to disseminate emergency information to members of the larger community, including neighbors, parents, and other interested parties.
 The larger community can also access emergency information via the University website and/or social media.
 The Marketing and Communications Office will determine whether to contact the media and larger community and will disseminate the information.

-If any these systems fail or the university deems it appropriate, in person communication may be used to communicate an emergency.
+If any of these systems fail or the university deems it appropriate, in person communication may be used to communicate an emergency.